-When packaging your game for upload via the BuildPatchTool, you can include your prerequisites installation by copying the necessary dynamic-link libraries (DLLs) into the same directory as your application executable.
+When packaging your product for upload via the BuildPatchTool, you can include most redistributable files by copying the necessary DLLs into the same directory as your application executable.
 This method of distribution is recommended as best practice as it does not require elevated user access nor alter the system for all users.

 Epic Games Launcher via the BuildPatchTool Command Line

-Configuring a prerequisite installation with the Epic Games Launcher allows you to run a full installer.
-However, there are significant drawbacks.
-Users may decline, not see, or misunderstand the elevation prompt if offered, and any non-zero return code from the prerequisite installer, aside from 1638 and 3010, can cause issues.
-Also, installing Visual Studio DLLs by this method can cause them to fail and result in your application not running.
-For more information, see Choosing a Deployment Method from Microsoft’s website.
+While this option allows you to run a full installer, there are considerable disadvantages to using this method.
+Users may decline, overlook, or misunderstand the elevation prompt when offered, and any non-zero return code from the prerequisite installer, aside from 1638 and 3010, can cause issues.
+Additionally, installing Visual Studio DLLs through this method can lead to failures that prevent your application from running.
+For more information, review the Microsoft documentation on Choosing a Deployment Method.

-The following batch file snippet example shows how to run the UE3Redist installer as your first step.
+The following batch file snippet example demonstrates how to run the UE3Redist installer as the first step.

-This configuration assumes:
+This configuration assumes the following:

-Your prerequisite installer lives in a Binaries\Windows subdirectory
+- Your prerequisite installer lives in a Binaries\Windows subdirectory.

-The prerequisites have a human readable name
+- The prerequisites have a human-readable name.

-Each ID is unique for each prerequisite within a comma-delimited list (no spaces) as a way to share prerequisites across multiple games

 This method can also trigger another install if a subsequent update to your game adds new prerequisites.
+In this case, add a new unique ID to the list of prerequisites.
+Each ID is unique for each prerequisite within a comma-delimited list (no spaces) as a way to share prerequisites across multiple games.

-You would need to add a new unique ID to the list of prerequisites.
-The launcher would recognize the new ID as not installed causing it to launch your installer again.
-Once the installer completes successfully, the launcher marks those IDs as installed on the local machine and does not launch the installer again.
+When a prerequisite is added, the launcher recognizes the new ID is not installed and relaunches your installer.
+Once the installer completes successfully, the launcher marks those IDs as installed on the local machine and will not run the installer again.

 If the preferred methods outlined above do not work for your product, you can use a batch file to conditionally check for the prerequisites being installed before passing through to your application.